wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-component-versioning.md

 ### <a name="available-versions"></a>Versões disponíveis

-A tabela a seguir lista as versões do HDInsight que estão disponíveis no portal do Azure, bem como outros métodos de implantação como o PowerShell e o SDK do .NET.
+A tabela a seguir lista as versões do HDInsight estão disponíveis no portal do Azure, bem como outros métodos de implantação como o PowerShell e o SDK do .NET.

 | Versão do HDInsight | Versão do HDP | SO da VM | Data do lançamento | Data de expiração do suporte | Data de baixa | Alta disponibilidade |  Disponibilidade no Portal do Azure |
 | --- | --- | --- | --- | --- | --- | --- | --- |